Bachelor of Science in Engineering

 - Professional Requirements courses (12 credits);

-No course that was used to meet another Environmental Engineering requirement may double count as a Professional Requirement.
-Environmental Engineering Honors students are required to take three credits of ENVE 4886 and/or 4896 in place of three credits of Professional Requirements.
+No course that was used to meet another requirement for the Environmental Engineering Program may double count as a Professional Requirement.
+This includes university general education requirements and requirements for the School of Engineering.
+Environmental Engineering Honors students are required to take three credits of ENVE 4886 and/or 4897 in place of three credits of Professional Requirements.

 The Environmental Engineering undergraduate program educational objectives are to impart our alumni/ae with the knowledge and skills needed to: actively contribute to the practice and profession of engineering, including management and administration, in the public, private or academic sectors in the technical area of environmental engineering; follow a path towards leadership in the profession that can include becoming licensed professional engineers, assessing the impact of human activities on the environment, designing and constructing solutions to minimize and mitigate such impacts, and tending to the natural environment as our life support system; and practice lifelong learning through post-graduate and professional education.